saanikagupta/JupyterNotebooks/README.md

 # JupyterNotebooks
-This repo is the collection of notes I made while learning Python libraries for "Image Processing".
+This repository is the collection of notes I made while learning Python libraries for "Image Processing" and "Machine Learning".